 Transitioning back into a healthy, sober life isn’t always easy when you’re strapped for cash.
 But, a few things you can do now to lessen your money worries include:

 There are plenty of job opportunities throughout the state, especially as unemployment numbers have dropped since the height of the pandemic.
 But, finding one isn’t always easy.
 To alleviate financial strain until you find something permanent, don’t be shy about doing your own thing.
-With support and perseverance, you may just find that your new sidekick turns into a career that helps you hold onto your sobriety.
+With support and perseverance, you may just find that your new sidekick turns into a career that can be full time.